 Some lawyers are hammers, and see every dispute as a nail.

 We see every dispute as an opportunity for the positive solutions waiting to happen.

 When selecting your legal team for any dispute, you should ensure that they offer you the skills and attributes that fit with your specific needs.
 Our Conflict Resolution Group comprises of a range of specialists to assure you that no matter your position, we can offer you the right match.

 Alternative Dispute Resolution (ADR) can take many forms, but its most common forms are:-

 This is often overlooked as a form of ADR, but if a negotiation is done well, carried out with good advice given to the participants on both sides, then most disputes can be resolved simply by reaching a deal.
 Across our team, we have been representing clients in their dispute negotiations for a total of over 100 years – we know what works.

-Our experts are often called upon to act as Mediators.
-This most often arises in relation to workplace disputes between an employer and their employees, or in family matters.
 When we act as Mediators, we adhere to a Code of Conduct and observe a strict confidentiality policy.
-Referrals to our Mediator Service can be made online by e-mailing Liam Entwistle or Tom Quail.
+Referrals to our Mediator Service can be made online; or by e-mailing Liam Entwistle or Tom Quail.

 This is a form of dispute resolution where an expert third party is called upon to decide a dispute.
 The Arbitrator’s powers and duties are limited by the agreement between the parties, which leads to his appointment as Arbitrator.